 Rohith joined Watsi on December 2nd, 2013.
 20 other people also joined Watsi on that day!
-Rohith's most recent donation traveled 8,700 miles to support Victor, a three-year-old boy from Tanzania, to fund corrective surgery.
+Rohith's most recent donation traveled 8,600 miles to support Daw Htar, an elderly woman from Thailand, to fund cataract surgery to regain her independence.

 Rohith has funded healthcare for 75 patients in 12 countries.